MolSSI/QCEngine/devtools/azure_ci_images.md

 https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#sep-docreg

-## Creating and uploading a new image to the ARC
+## Creating and uploading a new image to the ACR

 ### Pre-requisites